seanpm2001/seanpm2001/OldVersions/English/1/README.txt

 **This release was made by [`@seanpm2001`](https://github.com/seanpm2001/)**

 > **Note** _This is the fiftieth update in part of a major remodel of this profile README.
 Updates should be done consecutively until 2024, May 25th.
 This update was created from 2024, Friday, May 10th to 2024, Saturday, May 11th.
-[DESCRIPTION GOES HERE]_
+2 goals were accomplished today, only 2 remain, and one of them is the most extensive one._

 > Changes: